hetima/KZRMethodSwizzling/readme.md

 #KZRMethodSwizzling

 One of a means of Method Swizzling.
-This library replaces method with function.
+This library replaces method with function or Block.
 It does not use dummy method.

 ##Swizzling with Block